|

 - carbohydrates (eg., fructose, glucose, maltodextrin, sucrose)

-According to Robert Murray, PhD, Director of the Gatorade Sports Science Institute, the European Union defines sports drinks as beverages that contain carbohydrate in a concentration range of 2.0 - 8.75%, with an osmolality of less than 400 mOsm.
+According to a presentation by Robert Murray, PhD, Director of the Gatorade Sports Science Institute, at the ACSM Annual Meeting, the European Union defines sports drinks as beverages that contain carbohydrate in a concentration range of 2.0 - 8.75%, with an osmolality of less than 400 mOsm.
 Gatorade® and the other "first generation" of sports rehydration beverages on the market today contain a combination of several carbohydrates with several electrolytes.

 SPORTS DRINKS vs. WATER

 When Robert Cade, MD, invented Gatorade® at the University of Florida, the goal was to find a better way to hydrate college athletes who were perspiring heavily in the hot Florida sun.
-But, despite their popularity, are sports drinks like Gatorade® any better than plain water?
+But, despite their popularity, are (protein-free) sports drinks like "original" Gatorade® any better than plain water?
+Currently, the prevailing opinion is that plain water is an adequate rehydration beverage for the average weekend warrior, if exercise lasts less than 60 minutes, and/or perspiration is not excessive.

 Obviously, the easiest way to correct this is to get athletes to drink more water, however this can backfire.
-Drinking too much plain water can lead to hyponatremia, a serious medical condition where the concentration of sodium in the blood gets too low.
+Drinking too much water without also taking in sodium can lead to hyponatremia, a serious medical condition where the concentration of sodium in the blood gets too low.
 This has been documented in marathon runners (Almond CSD, et al. 2005) and in soldiers during training.
 In rare cases, hyponatremia can be fatal (Ayus JC, et al. 2000).

 SPORTS DRINKS: Sodium Content